SuniAnalytics/Credit_Risk_Analysis/README.md

   ### 5. Ensemble - Balanced Randon Forest Classifier

-     - Accuracy is at 78.8%, higher than all models excep Adaboost.
+     - Accuracy is at 78.8%, higher than all models except easy ensemble.
      - High Risk: Precision has a very low positivity at 3% (even though slightly higher than other models) and the recall is 70%.
 Similar to oversampling & combination models.
      - Low Risk: Precision is high at 100% and the recall is 87%, higher than all models excep Adaboost